cjgribel/eduxEngine/docs/design/Terrain.md

 ## Notes
 - Terrain chunks and terrain chunk batches should be as large as practical.
 - Bullet can handle multiple loaded heightfield chunk colliders at once; the limits are practical cost, not a one-heightfield restriction.
+- The current recommended workflow for terrain texturing is to author the desired tiling in mesh UVs, then have the terrain cooker preserve that UV density.
+Per-texture UV transforms can be added later, but they are not required for the terrain MVP.